sted/smoothdb/README.md

 ### Tests

-There are thre kind of tests:
+There are three categories of tests:

 * Internal unit tests
 * API tests